olgazju/data_analytics_dashboard_starter_kit/README.md

 The Data Analytics Dashboard Starter Kit is an open-source project designed to provide a robust foundation for building data analytics dashboards.
 This project leverages [Neon](https://neon.tech/docs/introduction), a serverless Postgres solution, to store and manage data, while [Streamlit](https://docs.streamlit.io/) is used to create an interactive web-based dashboard.
 [Airflow (via Astronomer)](https://airflow.apache.org/docs/apache-airflow/stable/index.html) orchestrates the data ingestion and processing, automating the workflow of fetching, transforming, and loading data from external APIs into Neon.

+This setup is ideal for individuals who may not have extensive experience with backend or frontend development but wish to quickly build a proof of concept (POC) or a functional data dashboard.
+All that's needed is a basic understanding of Python.

 For demonstration purposes, this kit uses cryptocurrency data fetched from the [CoinGecko API](https://docs.coingecko.com/v3.0.1/reference/introduction).
 However, the framework is highly adaptable and can be utilized with any type of data, making it a versatile starting point for developers.

 ## Project Components